flxst/gpt-sw3-tokenizer/docs/docs/index.md

 :fontawesome-solid-filter: [Sampling](sampling.md)

-- customizable amount of sampled data for training and evaluation
+- customizable amount of (disjunct) sampled data for training and evaluation
 - weighting of different categories and languages

 :fontawesome-solid-brain: [Training](training.md)